DUKE GEOLOGICAL LABORATORY

 Brittle Fault Chronology of New York City

-Hofstra University Professor and Dukelabs director Charles Merguerian discussed the chronology of the brittle faults of New York City, pointing to evidence of neotectonic activity along NNW and NW-trending faults and their bearing on the potential for intraplate earthquakes in NYC.
-Follow this link to a 1994 ABC World of Discovery documentary on NYC faults and earthquakes.
+Hofstra University Professor and Dukelabs Principal Dr. Charles Merguerian discussed the chronology of the brittle faults of New York City, pointing to evidence of neotectonic activity along NNW and NW-trending faults and their bearing on the potential for intraplate earthquakes in NYC.

 21 February 2004

-New York State Museum
+New York State Museum Show

 Albany, NY

-Minerals of the Queens Tunnel
+Geology and Minerals of the Queens Tunnel

 Our geologist and talkative lecturer Charles Merguerian hoofed it to Albany with able assistant Mickey Merguerian to speak on one of his favorite topics - "The Minerals of the Queens Tunnel".
 Along NNE and NNW trending faults in New York City, pulses of low-temperature mineralization left their trace in the form of beautifully grown zeolites, calcite, quartz, and pyrite.
 Participants ooohed and aaahed at the many crystal specimens shown.
-This link brings you face to face with a gallery of many of the specimens found during his mapping.

 This link will bring you to some cool images of Queens Tunnel Thin Sections.